How to create offer letters for employees in Canada [2024]

 Jan 1, 2023

-When you hire an employee in Canada, one of the first things you'll do is send an employment offer letter (referred to in Canada as an employment agreement).
+When you hire an employee in Canada, one of the first things you'll do is send an employment offer letter (referred to in Canada as an employment letter).

 It’s crucial to get the employment agreement right: not only will it make the offer of employment and conditions of employment clear to the potential employee, it will help keep you compliant with labor laws in Canada—so you can avoid costly legal disputes and penalties.

-Here’s everything you need to send a legally compliant offer letter to hire a full-time employee in Canada.
+Here’s everything you need to send a legally compliant offer letter to hire a full-time employee in Canada before starting with the onboarding process.

 Canada job offer letter checklist